Kem-Ada/AEGIS/CONTRIBUTING.md

 # Contributing to AEGIS

-Thank you for your interest in contributing to AEGIS — AI Ethics & Governance Integrated System. 🎉
+Thank you for your interest in contributing to AEGIS; AI Ethics & Governance Integrated System. 🎉

 AEGIS is a community-driven open source project.
-Whether you're an AI security professional, governance practitioner, machine learning engineer, or developer — your contributions are welcome.
+Whether you're an AI security professional, governance practitioner, machine learning engineer, or developer, your contributions are welcome.

 ---